SensehacK/dev-cheatsheet/os/linux/raspberry_pi.md

 It auto mounted my external HDD on the media or mount folder.
 I don't recall what steps I took in order to make it workable to link the HDD to my Pi.

+## HDD name conflict

+Folder creation by Portainer - docker folders.
+So sometimes when restarted it creates a race condition to map a folder / directory for NAS / external HDD on Raspberry Pi.
+So I have to disable Portainer - containers like `transmission, radarr, sonarr`. and make sure that previous folder / directory gets named to something suffix_12 and then after restart the Raspberry Pi assigns the appropriate HDD name in `/media/pi/HDD_name`
+Sometimes

 ## Open VPN